JoinColony/colonyHackathon/submissions/diagnosisColony.md

 ### Possible Applications
 * Someone with a rare unknown condition may post their story and allow contributions of both funds and knowledge to help them.
-* A group or organization may come together to share a larger story about planned parenthood for example, where research can be funded and crowdsourced to learn more about the issues.
+* A group or organization may come together to share a larger story about ebola for example, where research can be funded and crowdsourced to learn more about the issues.
 * Petition monetary support for possible organ donors or artificial limbs.

 ### Issue